Last Updated on Wednesday, 24 July 2013 09:46

 Being part of a team that won National Championships three times I needed hard to keep my place in the team.
 Overtrained during the summer at the athletics club (Achilles Tendon) I had to stop when I was 25 and started coaching the 14 - 16 boys of the club.
 When it became more and more obvious that I would not make it back to the first team I decided to take the coaching more seriously.
 I followed the Level 'A' coaching course and my career as a coach kicked - off from there......

-In my spare time I have a regular job at Atos Origin Netherlands B.V. as project manager for IT projects having a strong background as IT service manager.
-Yes, those lectures about cross over of sport and business: most of them are crap!
+In my spare time I have a regular job at Atos Netherlands B.V. as project manager for IT projects having a strong background as IT service manager.
+And sorry Mark Lammers and Robin van Galen, I understand you want to make some money but your lectures about cross over of sport and business: you have no idea!

 |1986:||Forced to retire due to Achilles injury I started coaching the Hilversum U16|